Taking limits in topological recursion: Introduction

 \underline{\textit{\Cref{S4}}.} Fundamental examples of (families of) spectral curves come from algebraic curves, which play a central role in the Hitchin integrable system on the moduli space of (meromorphic) Higgs bundles.
 The genus $0$ sector of topological recursion encodes the special K\"ahler geometry on the Hitchin base \cite{BH19}, and this relation can be understood in the more general context of deformations of compact curves in symplectic surfaces \cite{CNST20}.
 The ``type'' of spectral curves corresponds to strata on moduli of deformations of algebraic spectral curves, and it is desirable to understand how topological recursion behaves when changing strata.
 Building on the results of \cref{S3}, the theory of globalisation for algebraic curves is given a detailed treatment in \cref{S4}.

 More precisely, we start by explaining how affine curves give rise to non-compact spectral curves (\cref{S4noncom}) and, more interestingly, how after projectivisation in $\mathbb{P}^1 \times \mathbb{P}^1$ and normalisation, they give rise to compact spectral curves (\cref{S4com}).
 We introduce a notion of \emph{global admissibility} for compact spectral curves obtained in this way (\cref{de:globaladm}), and prove \begin{itemize} \item[$\star$] \cref{th:ga}: If a spectral curve is globally admissible, then it is locally admissible and topological recursion can be vertically globalised above all $q \in \mathbb{P}^1$. \end{itemize} Global admissibility is a condition describing the allowed singularities of the projective curve (before its normalisation) and the property of its Newton--Puiseux series, as proved in \cref{pr:ndga}.
-In the case of nondegenerate curves, the analysis can be pushed further and our main results are \begin{itemize} \item[$\star$] \cref{th:globsimp}: A criterion for globalisation of irreducible nondegenerate algebraic curves, pertaining to the slopes of the Newton polygon; \item[$\star$] \cref{th:gapairs}: Global admissibility is preserved along families of irreducible nondegenerate algebraic curves of constant geometric genus. \end{itemize} We establish\footnote{Although the proof relies on elementary discrete geometry in the plane, this fact is not obvious to us (contrary to maximal polygons, there can be several minimal polygons with the required property), and we were unable to locate an earlier reference in singularity theory discussing it.} in \cref{pr:Qdelt} that, up to a few pathological cases, convex integral polygons inscribed in a fixed rectangle can be enlarged into a unique largest convex integral polygon while keeping the set of integral interior points.
-This result implies the existence of maximal families of irreducible nondegenerate algebraic curves of constant geometric genus, which is interesting in view of \cref{th:gapairs}.
+In the case of nondegenerate curves, the analysis can be pushed further and our main results are \begin{itemize} \item[$\star$] \cref{th:globsimp}: A criterion for globalisation of irreducible nondegenerate algebraic curves, pertaining to the slopes of the Newton polygon; \item[$\star$] \cref{th:gapairs}: Global admissibility is preserved along families of irreducible nondegenerate algebraic curves of constant geometric genus. \end{itemize} We show in \cref{pr:Qdelt} that, up to a few pathological cases, convex integral polygons inscribed in a fixed rectangle can be enlarged into a unique largest convex integral polygon while keeping the set of integral interior points.
+This implies the existence of maximal families of irreducible nondegenerate algebraic curves of constant geometric genus, which is interesting in view of \cref{th:gapairs}.

 This section relies on basic singularity theory for curves and the properties of Farey sequences, and is logically independent of \cref{S5} where limits in families are studied.
 Yet, we indicate in \cref{S5} the extra simplifications arising in the algebraic setting of \cref{S4}.